WHAT WE DO

 ― Franz Fanon The Wretched of the Earth

-Colonialism and racism are embedded in structures and power dynamics – the aid and development sectors are no exception.
+Colonialism and racism are embedded in our institutions, structures and power dynamics – the aid and development sectors are no exception.
 The current global pandemic has further exposed systemic injustice and racism imposed on communities around the world.

 - What are the current power dynamics and imbalances that exist?